 One of the best ways to finish your NOLA experience is to head along the Mississippi River to Houmas House and stay in your own luxury villa on the grounds of this majestic plantation home.
 Or you could do this as a day trip and come out here for lunch and a tour of the mansion.

-I’ve stayed here twice now and brought my little tour group here recently, can’t wait to go back.
+I’ve stayed here three times now and brought my tour group here recently.

 This such a unique experience in possibly the finest, best restored historic house in the region.
 You need to book a ticket on one of the house tours where you’ll be taken through every room, lovingly and lavishly restored by current owner Kevin Kelly who is still collecting period memorabilia.